 — Romantic About Baseball (@RmntcBaseball) April 15, 2020

-To answer that question, we have to look at three things that go beyond the numbers:
+To answer that question, we looked at three things that go beyond the numbers:

 1. Yearly Awards

-Pedroia won the 2007 Rookie of the Year award (after only playing in 31 games in 2006) by a notably wide margin, collecting all first place votes except for four, without really any player challenging him in terms of performance (Delmon Young got three votes, despite just 0.9 WAR on the season, and while Daiskue Matsuzaka posted a 200+ inning season, his 4.32 ERA didn’t help him much).
-Kinsler’s rookie year in 2006 also happened to be the debut of a young fireball pitcher named Justin Verlander, and Jonathon Papelbon, a dominant closer, so Kinsler was understandably buried in the standings for that award.
+Pedroia won the 2007 Rookie of the Year award (after playing only 31 games in 2006) by a notably wide margin, collecting all first place votes except for four.
+No other player really challenged him in terms of performance (Delmon Young got three votes, despite just 0.9 WAR that season.
+And while Daisuke Matsuzaka posted a 200+ inning season, his 4.32 ERA didn’t help).
+Kinsler’s rookie year, 2006, happened to be the debut year of both fireball pitcher Justin Verlander and dominant closer Jonathan Papelbon.
+So Kinsler was understandably buried in the standings for that award.

-In 2008, Dustin Pedroia led the league in hits (213) and doubles (54), while posting a solid .869 OPS, all while playing gold glove second base.
+In 2008, Dustin Pedroia led the league in hits (213) and doubles (54), and posted a solid .869 OPS, all while playing Gold Glove second base.
 It was a season to remember, and it got him Most Valuable Player honors.

-Kinsler never actually took home any singular year end awards (awards that only one player per league can win), and although he did collect two gold glove awards, the truth is the MVP and ROY are awards voted on by writers, just like the Hall of Fame voting.
-So the same people voting for your MVP award are voting for your hall of fame chances.
+Kinsler never actually took home any singular year-end awards (those that only one player per league can win), and although he did collect two Gold Glove awards, the truth is that the MVP and ROY are awards voted on by writers, just like the Hall of Fame.
+So the same people voting for a player’s MVP awards are voting for his Hall of Fame chances.

 2. One Team Loyalty

-It’s true that a lot of the BBWAA still recalls a time when free agency was widely disliked, and players that changed teams after their free agency eligibility were considered “greedy” and “traitorous”.
-A guy staying with one club is considered admirable to many, a show of solidarity with a team, a city, and its fans.
+A lot of the BBWAA still recalls a time when free agency was widely disliked, and players who changed teams upon free agency eligibility were considered ‘greedy’ and ‘traitorous.’
+Many consider a guy staying with one club to be admirable: it shows solidarity with a team, a city, and its fans.
 The business of baseball has changed since then, however, and now teams and players are being shuffled more than ever.

-Finding yourself on the right team makes a difference too.
+Finding yourself on the right team makes a difference, too.
 You think the Rays are going to be able to afford your free agency contract?
 How about the Tigers right now?
-Coming up into a winner with money makes a big difference, and something like that can be chalked up to little more than luck.
+Coming up into a winner with money makes a big difference, and that can be chalked up to little more than luck.

-Dustin Pedroia was drafted by the Red Sox in the 2nd round of the 2004 draft, and he has been with the organization his entire career.
-Never traded, never forced to test the open market.
+Dustin Pedroia was drafted by the Red Sox in the second round of the 2004 draft, and he has been with the organization his entire career: never traded, never forced to test the open market.
 Ian Kinsler was drafted (for the third time) by the Texas Rangers in the 17th round of the 2003 draft.
-He logged eight solid seasons with the Rangers, but from there, his journey gets, well… more complicated:
+He logged eight solid seasons with the Rangers, but from there his journey gets, well . . . more complicated:

-- 2018: Signed with San Diego Padres, then later voluntarily retired.
+- 2018: signed with San Diego Padres, where he later voluntarily retired

 Kinsler had the burden of being a good player on a bad team, which makes him a target.
-It’s hard for a player to gain the sort of leverage needed to gain favor with writers if they’re changing teams, and Kinsler never really had that chance in the latter stages of his career.
+It’s hard for a player to achieve the leverage needed to gain favor with writers if he’s frequently changing teams, so Kinsler never had that chance in the latter stages of his career.

 3. Rings, Baby.

 Flags fly forever, right?
-So when writers make their way into Fenway park, and they see the 2007 and 2013 banners flap in the cold Boston air, who do you think slides into the forefront of their memory?
-The scrappy second baseman that swung with all his might to bring those titles home for the Red Sox, perhaps?
+So when writers make their way into Fenway Park, and they see the 2007 and 2013 banners flapping in the cold Boston air, who do you think slides into the forefront of their memory?
+The scrappy second baseman who swung with all his might to bring those titles home for the Red Sox, perhaps?

-It’s a lot harder to remember the second baseman that terrorized the American League during the 2011 Postseason, or helped push those same Red Sox past the dreaded New York Yankees seven years later, because a little past those other two flags in Fenway is the one for 2018, which has come under significant scrutiny, and has been distressed thanks to questionable front office moves in the following seasons.
+It’s a lot harder to remember the second baseman who terrorized the American League during the 2011 postseason, or helped push those same Red Sox past the dreaded New York Yankees seven years later.
+A little past those other two flags in Fenway is the one for 2018, which has come under significant scrutiny, and has been distressed thanks to questionable front office moves in the following seasons.
 Kinsler was there for that, primarily due to Pedroia being injured and unable to make the roster.

-Looking at their postseason resumes, again, the comparison is surprisingly close:
+A look at their postseason resumes shows that the comparison is, once more, surprisingly close: